Maps and Trends: Coronavirus in South Carolina

 The following counties have highest number of confirmed cases:

-Richland County: 66 Greenville County: 57 Clarendon County: 39 Florence County: 38 Lexington County: 34 Horry County: 28 Spartanburg County: 23 Sumter County: 19 Fairfield County: 17 Berkeley County: 17 Lee County: 17 Beaufort County: 14 Colleton County: 14 Kershaw County: 14 Williamsburg County: 14 Charleston County: 13 Which age group in SC is COVID-19 hitting the hardest?
+Richland County: 67 Greenville County: 58 Clarendon County: 39 Florence County: 40 Lexington County: 37 Horry County: 31 Spartanburg County: 25 Sumter County: 19 Fairfield County: 17 Berkeley County: 17 Lee County: 17 Beaufort County: 14 Colleton County: 14 Kershaw County: 14 Williamsburg County: 14 Charleston County: 13 Darlington County: 12 York County: 10 Which age group in SC is COVID-19 hitting the hardest?

 Age range: <1 month - 105 years old